 Though the holidays are meant to be a joyful time of the year, oftentimes people experience more stress than usual.
-With impending deadlines, family gatherings to plan and lots of travel, it can be hard to turn your brain off and get some sleep at night.
+With impending deadlines, family gatherings to plan, and lots of travel, it can be hard to turn your brain off and get some sleep at night.
 However, if you’re having trouble sleeping at night or are waking up feeling tired, stress may not be the cause but rather the indicator.

-1. You Were Gaining Weight Before The Holidays
+1. You Were Gaining Weight before The Holidays

 Additionally, lack sleep can cause you to make bad eating decisions during the day.
-Studies have shown that sleep deprived people eat less breakfast and consume more snacks throughout the day.
-Other studies have indicated that a lack of sleep can increase your craving for unhealthy foods that are high in carbohydrates or sugar.
+Studies have shown that sleep-deprived people eat less breakfast and consume more snacks throughout the day.
+This is a result of your ventromedial hypothalamus—which also regulates aggressive behavior—being out of sync and making you hungry.
+A lack of sleep can increase your craving for unhealthy foods that are high in carbohydrates or sugar.

-2. You’re Tired Even After Catching Up on Sleep
+2. You’re Tired Even after Catching up on Sleep

-Though we always recommend you stick to a consistent sleep schedule, sometimes you just need to sleep in on a Saturday.
-However, sleeping in on the weekends may not make you feel refreshed.
-This could be an indication that, though you may be getting enough sleep, you may not be getting good sleep.
-There may be something happening while you sleep that is disrupting your REM cycle and preventing your body from accomplishing all it needs to while you rest.
+If you’re still tired after catching up on sleep, this could be an indication that—though you may be getting enough sleep—you may not be getting good sleep.
+There may be something happening while you sleep that is disrupting your REM cycles and preventing your body from accomplishing all it needs to while you rest.

-3. You Wake Up Feeling Like You’re Breathless
+3. You Wake up Feeling like You’re Breathless

 If you’re experiencing one or two of these issues, we encourage you to take action and come in for a sleep study.
 If you’re experiencing all three of these issues, you may have a serious sleep condition known as sleep apnea.
 This condition, if left untreated, can cause high blood pressure, lung disease, or even a stroke.